 Play and Civic Learning

 This initiative looks at how games and play create productive informal learning environments for young people and adults.
 Focusing on a variety of games, and engaging in both qualitative and quantitative analysis of how people use playful civic tools and how play affects civic attitudes and behaviors.
 Specifically, we ask: What are the affordances of online games for civic learning and participation?
 How can games develop specific civic skills like deliberative capabilities and efficacy?
 Can they increase players' levels of engagement?

 Youth and Civic Media

-Our work in the area of youth and civic media is a multi-project research effort that investigates how games and social media tools enable youth to engage in civic issues in new ways, and examines the impact of this engagement.
-Using data from game play across multiple platforms and numerous cities, we focus on areas of youth empowerment and ongoing dedication to civic life, the benefits of intergenerational publics, and youth strategies of framing civic issues.
+This project investigates how games and social media tools enable youth to engage in civic issues, and examines the impact of this engagement.
+Using game data across multiple platforms and numerous cities, we focus on areas of youth empowerment and connection to civic life, the benefits of intergenerational publics, and ways of framing civic issues for youth.